 LEGO’s crowd-sourced Ideas platform is on a roll this year, with sets and news coming in rapid succession.
 Early this year we reviewed the 21305 Maze, and learned that the Apollo 11 Saturn V and Adventure Time characters will become sets.
 At the beginning of this month, LEGO announced the Old Fishing Store, and we reviewed the 21307 Caterham Seven 620R at its launch a few weeks ago.
-Now, 21306 The Beatles Yellow Submarine is set for release Nov.
-1 and we’ve obtained an early copy for review.
+Now, 21306 The Beatles Yellow Submarine is available on The LEGO Shop.
 The set will retail for $59.99 USD and contains 550 pieces.

 UPDATE: 21306 LEGO Beatles Yellow Submarine is out now!

 Of course, the first thing anyone is going to do upon acquiring Beatles minifigures is stage them crossing Abbey Road, so we’ll get that one out of the way now.